-Employees who test positive for COVID-19 must notify their supervisor.
-The University will respond swiftly but carefully to both protect other employees from exposure and to respect the privacy of any sick individual.
+Employees who test positive for COVID-19 must notify their supervisor immediately.
+The University will respond swiftly but carefully to both protect other employees from exposure and respect the privacy of any sick individual.
 The University will not disclose the identity of any affected employee.

-- Sick individuals will be asked to quarantine\ at home until 14 days after last exposure and maintain social distance (at least 6 feet) from others at all times. - The University will notify local health officials of any case of COVID-19 while maintaining confidentiality as required by the Americans with Disabilities Act (ADA). - The University will close off areas used by any sick person and will not use them until they have been cleaned. - The University will initiate contact tracing.
+- Sick individuals will be asked to isolate at home until 14 days after last exposure and maintain physical distance (at least 6 feet) from others at all times. - The University will notify local health officials of any case of COVID-19, while maintaining confidentiality as required by the Americans with Disabilities Act (ADA). - The University will close off areas used by any sick person and will not use them until they have been cleaned and disinfected.

+- The University will initiate contact tracing.
 Contact tracing is the process of identification of persons who may have been in contact with an infected person and subsequent collection of further information about these contacts.
-The employee will provide the name and phone number of anyone they have been within 6 feet of, with or without use of face coverings.
-Lists will be provided to the contact tracing team at the Student Health Center, which will reach out by phone to those who have been exposed. - The University will use information collected through contact tracing to determine if any individuals exposed to a person diagnosed with COVID-19 needs to stay home and self-monitor for symptoms. - The employee will designate a point of contact (supervisor or other) for the period of isolation. - Return to work is dependent on medical provider guidance and public health guidelines.
+The employee will provide to the contact tracer the name and phone number of anyone they have been within 6 feet of, with or without use of face coverings.
+The contact tracer will reach out by phone to those who have been exposed. - The University will use information collected through contact tracing to determine if any individuals exposed to a person diagnosed with COVID-19 needs to stay home and self-monitor for symptoms. - The employee will designate a point of contact (supervisor or other) for the period of isolation.
+The point of contact must be available even during off-hours to ensure the process can proceed quickly. - A University-wide memo (in English and Spanish) will be sent to the community within 24-hours of notification of a positive case. - Return to work is dependent on medical provider guidance and public health guidelines.

-If employees have a suspected case of COVID-19 or have had close contact\\ with someone who has tested positive (i.e., they were within 6 feet of an infected person for at least 15 minutes, with or without a mask), the following steps will be taken:
+If employees have a suspected case of COVID-19 or have had close contact-with someone who has tested positive (i.e., they were within 6 feet of an infected person for at least 15 minutes, with or without a mask), the following steps will be taken:

-- Employees have a duty to report this information to their supervisor. - Employees must quarantine\ for 14 days since the last direct contact with positive COVID-19 person.

-- Employees have a duty to report to their primary care provider and seek guidance for testing. - The University will initiate contact tracing.
+- Employees have a duty to report this information to their supervisor. - Employees must quarantine for 14 days since the last direct contact with positive COVID-19 person. - Employees have a duty to report to their primary care provider and seek guidance for testing. - The University will initiate contact tracing.